1. What is a room guardian?

 2. How do I buy a Room Guardian

-I do not have an inventory of room guardians in the shop because they sell out very fast.
-Sometimes I sell them in batches of 2-4 room guardians for a fixed price in my shop, and other times I will auction individuals off on eBay.
+I often do not have an inventory of room guardians in the shop because they sell out very fast.
+Sometimes I sell them for a fixed price in my shop, and other times I will auction individuals off on eBay.
 The best way to be ready for new room guardians is to join my email list.

 3. Do you take Room Guardian Commissions?

 I used to take a batch of commissions once a year, but as of 2020, commissions are suspended indefinitely.
 My focus is on my personal work, so I make what I feel inspired to and sell it to the public.
 If you are looking for a specific design, I am not the artist to come to, but if you are open to the possibility of one of my original designs striking a spark for you, you can join my email list to receive announcements for upcoming room guardians.
 I am acquainted with many other doll artists that might be open to commissions.
 Shoot me a message, and I would be happy to send you links.

 4. How much does a typical Room Guardian cost?